3fuyang/virtual-list/README.md

 # Virtual List Demo

-> Deploying demos on StackBlitz is much more reassuring than getting ~~F-word~~ed up by your cheap server.
+> Deploying demos on StackBlitz is much more reassuring than getting ~~F-word~~ed up by my own cheap server.
 >
 > Acknowledgement:
 >